wnoizumi/wnoizumi.github.com/index.md

 ## About me

 I am developing software systems since 2009.
 Despite having already developed pet web applications, I only worked in companies with desktop systems.
 I am enthusiastic about programming and software architecture.
-My favorite languages are C# and Ruby, In 2012 I received my BSc. degree in Computer Science from The State University of Maringa.
+In 2012 I received my BSc. degree in Computer Science from The State University of Maringa.
 In this course I participated in a research project about evaluation of software architectures.
 I'm currently a MSc. student in the Informatics Department at PUC-Rio.
 I am also a member of the OPUS research group.
 My advisor is Alessandro Garcia.

 ##Posts